-Across its global programmes, WV WASH engages faith actors and/or leaders as WASH advocates.83 This engagement takes place both at the national and local/district levels, beginning at the outset of WASH implementation and continuing until WASH implementation is complete.
+Across its global programmes, WV WASH engages faith actors and/or leaders as WASH advocates.82 This engagement takes place both at the national and local/district levels, beginning at the outset of WASH implementation and continuing until WASH implementation is complete.
 While WV WASH works with community level faith leaders, engagement of faith leaders at the national level is especially strategic due to their influence on political leaders, high-level government officials, industrialists, celebrities, international organisations, NGOs and community-based organisations (CBOs).
 Engagement at this level is also strategic for gaining trust and support from local-level faith leaders, especially when working in other-faith contexts.
 WV WASH also works with regional and national WV Faith and Development staff to develop tools and guidance to equip and facilitate faith leaders in their community engagement for WASH (which can be used in sermons, community meetings, school engagements and any other forum where faith leaders engage the community).
+Often these materials utilise sacred scriptures for messaging and raising awareness around hygiene promotion.83 Examples of these partnerships and engagements are shown below by region.